joachimdieterich/laravel-curriculum-adminlte3/readme.md

 ### Step 2.

-Next, create a new database and reference its name and username/password within the project's `.env` file.
+Next, rename `.env.example` to `.env` create a new database and reference its name and username/password within the project's `.env` file.
 In the example below, we've named the database, "curriculum."

 ```
 DB_CONNECTION=mysql